Voting & Engagement Guidelines

 Voting Guidelines Summary ASA Voting Guidelines

-ASA’s 2025 Focus Issues
+ASA’s 2026/2027 Focus Issues

 ASA advocates for better outcomes for retail investors.
 Through company engagement and governance advocacy, ASA pushes listed companies to act in the best interests of all shareholders — especially individual investors.

-Shareholder engagement and AGM participation
+Improve shareholder engagement and provide hybrid AGM participation

 Policy & positions and submissions